 About the Editors

 Norman J. Vig is Winifred and Atherton Bean Professor of Science, Technology, and Society, Emeritus, at Carleton College.

-Michael G. Faure is Professor of Comparative and International Environmental Law at Maastricht University and Academic Director of the Maastricht Institute for Transnational Legal Research.
+Michael G. Faure is Professor of Comparative and International Environmental Law at Maastricht University and Academic Director of the Maastricht European Institute for Transnational Legal Research.

 —The Honorable Timothy E. Wirth, President, The United Nations Foundation

 —Eileen Claussen, President, The Pew Center on Global Climate Change

 —Mark A. Pollack, Department of Political Science, University of Wisconsin, Madison